-Audits & Investigations requests records to review claims for appropriate billing and payment.
+- •Audits & Investigations requests records to review claims for appropriate billing and payment.
 If it is found a provider has a pattern of non-responsiveness to requests for records, or has not complied with prior education, an onsite audit could be considered.
 However, to date, PI Audits & Investigations has not determined an on-site review regarding the waiver performance measures for FFS claims was warranted, and reviews have been able to be completed with desk audits.
-If a review identifies potential fraud concerns, a referral would be made to the MFCU, and PI Audits & Investigations would take no actions until the MFCU declined the referral or the MFCU gave the go-ahead for internal administrative actions.
-The MFCU will determine if an onsite investigation is necessary.

-•If there were potential patient harm issues identified during the financial accountability review, a referral would be made to the State QIO, who will determine if an onsite audit is necessary.
+•If a review identifies potential fraud concerns, a referral would be made to the MFCU, and PI Audits & Investigations would take no actions until the MFCU declined the referral or the MFCU gave the go-ahead for internal administrative. - would take no actions until the MFCU declined the referral or the MFCU gave the go-ahead for internal administrative actions.
+The MFCU will determine if an onsite investigation is necessary. - •If there were potential patient harm issues identified during the financial accountability review, a referral would be made to the State QIO, who will determine if an onsite audit is necessary.